NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Abstract

 \section{Abstract}

-Deformable image registration, aiming to find spatial correspondence between a given image pair, is one of the most critical problems in the domain of medical image analysis.
-In this paper, we present a generic, fast, and accurate diffeomorphic image registration framework that leverages neural ordinary differential equations (NODEs).
+Deformable image registration (DIR), aiming to find spatial correspondence between images, is one of the most critical problems in the domain of medical image analysis.
+In this paper, we present a novel, generic, and accurate diffeomorphic image registration framework that utilizes neural ordinary differential equations (NODEs).
 We model each voxel as a moving particle and consider the set of all voxels in a 3D image as a high-dimensional dynamical system whose trajectory determines the targeted deformation field.
-Compared with traditional optimization based methods, our framework reduces the running time from tens of minutes to tens of seconds.
-Compared with recent data-driven deep learning methods, our framework is more accessible since it does not require large amounts of training data.
-Our experiments show that the registration results of our method outperform the-state-of-arts under various metrics, indicating that our modeling approach is well fitted for the task of deformable image registration.
+Our method leverages deep neural networks for their expressive power in modeling dynamical systems, and simultaneously optimizes for a dynamical system between the image pairs and the corresponding transformation.
+Our formulation allows various constraints to be imposed along the transformation to maintain desired regularities.
+Our experiment results show that our method outperforms the benchmarks under various metrics.
+Additionally, we demonstrate the feasibility to expand our framework to register multiple image sets using a unified form of transformation, which could possibly serve a wider range of applications.
+Our project page: \url{https://yifannnwu.com/NODEO-DIR/}.